UPDATE: Fidel Castro has died, aged considerably, in Havana.

-“At first we assumed, as everyone assumed: el Comandante is pausing for effect,” explained Dr. René Vallejo, one of twelve personal physicians on duty at his standing-room-only lecture in the Havana Goodtime Dome.
+“At first we assumed, like everyone else: el Comandante is pausing for effect,” explained Dr. René Vallejo, one of twelve personal physicians on duty at Fidel’s standing-room-only lecture in the Havana Goodtime Dome.

-The interlude was increasingly beginning to trouble Vallejo, he says, when he had to leave on a compulsory meal break.
-When he got back to the stadium a few hours later, breathless from sprinting, the 18,000-strong crowd was still waiting “in an atmosphere of pin-drop quiet” for Fidel’s next syllable.
+The interlude was beginning to trouble Vallejo, he says, when he had to leave on a compulsory meal break.
+When he got back to the stadium a few hours later, breathless from sprinting, the 18,000-strong crowd was still waiting “in an atmosphere of pin-drop quiet” for Castro’s next syllable.

-To interrupt the motionless, slumped-over Demosthenes at that point, just when his silence was nearing peak pregnancy, would have been unthinkable, felt the veteran doctor.
+To interrupt the motionless, slumped-over Demosthenes at that point—just as his silence was nearing peak pregnancy—would have been unthinkable, felt the veteran doctor.

-“Then we finally saw it, in the amber gloaming: rigor mortis was setting in,” Vallejo told reporters this evening.
-He had no recollection of the seconds that followed, he said.
+“Then at last we saw the signs, in the amber gloaming: rigor mortis was setting in,” Vallejo told reporters this evening.
+He said he had no recollection of the seconds that followed.
 Adrenalin and muscle memory kicked in, and suddenly he was on stage, flanked by a phalanx of paramedics, nurses and specialists at the President Emeritus’ side.

 But there was nothing they could do.
 The rigor mortis had gone too far.

 The last living guerrilla was dead.